DrHB/torch_Notes/README.md

 # torch_Notes
 ________________________________________________________
-This is just my personal notes and some utils for pyTorch
+This is just notes from fastai dev notebooks and some utils for pyTorch